 The newest addition to Paris’ design hotel scene is a British export.
 The Hoxton Paris, which opened in summer 2017, brings with it superb Moroccan-inspired cocktails in Jacques’ Bar.
 Decorated in florals and velvets, with full-height windows, it makes all-day cocktails a perfectly acceptable prospect.

-The hotel itself is located in an 18th-century mansion, and is the biggest of the Hoxton hotel collection (currently in London and Amsterdam, with Brooklyn coming next).
+The hotel itself is located in an 18th-century mansion, and is the biggest of the Hoxton hotel collection (currently in London, Amsterdam and Brooklyn).
 Spread over three buildings, it offers 172 bedrooms in four very British-named categories – Shoebox, Cosy, Roomy and Biggy – with decor featuring parquet floors, elegant cornicing, bold feature walls and geometric-tiled bathrooms.
 The standout design feature is its 15 elegant staircases, two of which are more than 300 years old.
 Elsewhere, the decor incorporates other features of the original building, such as tiles and mosaics, and exposed timber roof beams.

 Doubles from €99, B&B (there’s a free light breakfast bag delivered to your room; for anything else, you have to pay)